Simplifying and Characterizing DAGs and Phylogenetic Networks via Least Common Ancestor Constraints: Summary and Outlook

 The attentive reader may have noticed that some of the technical details introduced with the set $\One$ in the definitions of \Olcarel and \OLCArel DAGs could have been omitted, as we primarily focused on the special case where $\One = \{1, 2, \ldots, |L(G)|\}$.
 However, since \OLCArel and \Olcarel DAGs are, in particular, $\LCA$-\rel and $\lca$-\rel DAGs, respectively, most of the results also hold for the more general \OLCArel and \Olcarel DAGs.
-Specifically, Theorem \ref{thm:S4S5} implies that the axioms (S0) -- (S5), resp., (S0) -- (S4) are preserved under the $\ominus$-operator when applied to non-$\One$-$\LCA$, resp., non-$\One$-$\lca$ vertices.
-It is, therefore, of interest to explore in greater detail which classes of DAGs and networks allow for a polynomial-time solution to check the properties \Olcarel and \OLCArel, as well as to transform the underlying DAGs into \Olcarel and \OLCArel ones for specific sets $\One$.
+Specifically, Theorem \ref{thm:S4S5} implies that the structural properties (S0) -- (S5), resp., (S0) -- (S4) are preserved under the $\ominus$-operator when applied to non-$\One$-$\LCA$, resp., non-$\One$-$\lca$ vertices.
+Hence, these results naturally generalize those established for so-called $\lca$-networks \cite{Hellmuth2023} and for the case $\One = \{1, 2, \dots, k-1, k\}$ \cite{S+24}.
+Moreover, the established results also allow for a focus on interesting subcases, such as DAGs that are \OLCArel for $\One = \{1, 2\}$ or $\One = \{1, 3\}$ \cite{Barthelemy:08, nowak2009algorithmic,Huber2018}.
+Such DAGs play an important role in reflecting gene relationships, such as so-called orthology relations \cite{Lafond2016, Hellmuth:13a, Huber2018} or more general combinatorial objects \cite{BHS:21, ASH:25}.
+In particular, it is of interest to explore in greater detail which classes of DAGs and networks allow for a polynomial-time solution to check the properties \Olcarel and \OLCArel, as well as to transform the underlying DAGs into \Olcarel and \OLCArel ones for specific sets $\One$.
 Further questions in this context include: Can we characterize DAGs and networks in which every inner vertex is a $\klca$ vertex for a specific $k$?
 If such a $k$ exists, what is the minimal one?
 Similarly, if $G$ is $\lca$-\rel or $\LCA$-\rel, what is the smallest integer $k$ in a subset $\One \subseteq \{1,2,\ldots,|L(G)|\}$ such that $G$ is \Olcarel or \OLCArel?
 By Observation~\ref{obs:12-rel}, the latter task can be easily addressed when we consider whether $G$ is $\{1,2\}$-$\lca$-\rel or $\{1,2\}$-$\LCA$-\rel.

 We have shown that the set $W$ of non-$\LCA$ vertices required to transform $G$ into an $\LCA$-rel DAG $G \ominus W$, satisfying conditions (S0) -- (S5), is uniquely determined.
 This uniqueness property is preserved for DAGs that satisfy (CL) or (PCC), i.e., for such DAGs $G$, the set $W$ of non-$\lca$ vertices in $G$ that ensures $G \ominus W$ is $\lca$-rel while satisfying conditions (S0) -- (S4) is also unique.
 In general, however, the set $W$ of non-$\lca$ vertices in $G$ that makes $G \ominus W$ $\lca$-rel with conditions (S0) -- (S4) is not unique.
 This raises the question of the computational complexity involved in finding a minimum-sized set $W$ of non-$\lca$ vertices to ensure the latter.